Safest Teeth Whiteners

 While it was recently popularized by the internet, the idea behind mewing has been around for decades.
 It’s named after John Mew, an orthodontist who had strong opinions about tongue posture and orthotropics.1

 Medical experts debate the effectiveness of mewing, especially regarding face shape and structure.

-The goal is to train the tongue to rest against the roof of the mouth (out of habit), so the new tongue posture feels natural and comfortable.
+The goal of mewing is to train the tongue to rest against the roof of the mouth until the new tongue posture feels natural and comfortable.

 Science does not support the claims of proponents of mewing.
 There is no credible evidence that the practice makes your jaw stronger or changes the shape of your face.